Invariant density statistical quantifiers and a temperature for the logistic map: Introduction

 \section{Introduction}

-Maps constitute useful tools to study the discrete evolution of a system expressed by $x_{i+1}=f(x_i)$, with $f(x)$ a function describing the dynamics.
-The logistic map constitutes one of the most interesting objects due to its several applications in physics, biology, chemistry, engineering science and mathematics \cite{May-1976}.
-The iteration of its quadratic formula reveals many types of dynamical regimes going from the regular ones to the fully chaotic one, and between them exhibiting intermittency, aperiodicity, and regular-chaotic mixed behaviors, thus manifesting the richness of the logistic map for testing chaos, ergodicity, onset of chaos, complexity and serving for population growth approaches, among others.
-Complementarily, a probabilistic description for discrete systems is the given by the theory of the invariant measures and Markov operators \cite{Lasota-1985}.
-In this approach, the features of the dynamics are studied from the evolution of probabilistic densities that characterize the knowledge of the system at a given instant.
+Discrete maps of the form $x_{i+1}=f(x_i)$ constitute a powerful tool in the study of dynamical systems.
+Among those, the logistic map stands out as one of the most interesting ones, possessing several applications in physics, biology, chemistry, engineering, econophysics, mathematics and science in general \cite{May-1976, Ausloos-Dirickx-2006,Strogatz,Lloyd}.
+The iteration of its simple quadratic formula reveals an unexpected richness allowing to describe distinct dynamical regimes going from regular to fully chaotic ones, passing in between through intermittency, aperiodicity and regular-chaotic mixed behaviors, manifesting its ability for testing chaos, ergodicity, onset of chaos, complexity and serving as building block for more complex model constructions regarding population growth, epidemic control, quantum systems and many others \cite{Tirnakli-2009,Tsallis-book,Pessoa-2011,Csordas-1993}.
+Complementarily, a probabilistic description for discrete systems is given by the theory of invariant measures and Markov operators \cite{Lasota-1985,Beck-Schogl,Walters}.
+In that approach, the dynamical system features are studied from the probability densities evolution characterizing the knowledge of the system at a given instant.
 The evolution of any density is obtained from the iterations of the Frobenius-Perron operator over an arbitrary initial density.
 Of particular importance is the existence of invariant densities of the Frobenius-Perron operator since they represent stationary states modeling the system in the asymptotic limit of large times.

+On the other hand, statistical quantifiers have been shown to be important theoretical tools for characterizing several phenomena in physics and related areas.
+Notably, the Fisher information (FI) concept \cite{Fisher-1922, Frieden} can be employed for exploring several phenomena like statistical ensembles, environmental systems, quantum states, information in inhomogeneous systems, etc \cite{Plastino, Mayer,Gomez-2019,Costa-2020}.
+FI arose from the problem of parameter estimation in the context of statistics, and since then it has been employed for characterizing pattern genetics in biology, dynamical phase transitions in environmental engineering, chemistry, economy, quantum mechanics, deduction of motion equations, by making use of its sensibility against local variations of the probability distribution.
+For a given one-dimensional continuous probability density function $p(s)$, the corresponding Fisher information $I$ can be defined as (Eq.
+(1.2) of \cite{Frieden})